cardboardcode/main/docs/DeveloperGuide.md

 **Extensions**

 2a.
 The deadline only has a date (without a specific time)
 > 2a1.
-TaskTracker creates a task with only a date without the time.
+TaskTracker creates a task with only a date without the time.<br>
 > Use case ends

 2b.
 User creates a task with a priority
 > 2b1.
-TaskTracker creates a floating task with the given priority
+TaskTracker creates a floating task with the given priority<br>
 > Use case ends